About

 Homepage | About

-The original Twitter account for That Penguin Game wasn’t always known by that name, nor did it feature the same content.
+That Penguin Game wasn’t always known by that name, nor did it feature the same content.
 Created in December 2013, it was initially called RateCPItems.
-I noticed how much penguins loved showcasing their rare items, especially at Club Penguin’s Dock on the Sleet server.
-This inspired me to create a Twitter page where the community could share their collections on a different platform.
+Questy noticed how much penguins loved showcasing their rare items, especially at Club Penguin’s Dock on the Sleet server.
+This inspired to create a Twitter page where the community could share their collections on a different platform.

 The account name and purpose changed within its first month.
-As my first Twitter account, I quickly learned that the phrase “Retweet this if…” was incredibly popular, leading to high user engagement.
-I decided to rename the account RetweetThisCP, focusing on Club Penguin-related “Retweet this if…” posts.
-This strategy was a huge success, and I reached my first milestone of 1,000 followers in just three months.
-Over time, I involved more of the Club Penguin community by creating posts like “Retweet this to wish … a Happy Birthday,” “Retweet this if you know …,” and Membership Giveaways, all of which contributed to the account’s growth.
+As a first Twitter account, he quickly learned that the phrase ‘Retweet this if…’ was incredibly popular, leading to high user engagement.
+A name change to RetweetThisCP, focusing on Club Penguin-related ‘Retweet this if…’ posts would happen.
+This strategy was a huge success, and the account reached it’s first milestone of 1,000 followers in just three months.
+Over time, more of the Club Penguin community was involved by creating posts like ‘Retweet this to wish [penguin name] a Happy Birthday,’ ‘Retweet this if you know [penguin name]‘ and Membership Giveaways, all of which contributed to the account’s growth.

-With the closures of both Club Penguin and Club Penguin Island, I noticed a decline in interactions on the account.
-However, my passion for the game and the community remained strong.
-Rather than letting the account become inactive like many other Club Penguin-related accounts, I sought out new content to keep it vibrant and engaging.
+With the closures of both Club Penguin and Club Penguin Island, there was a noticeable decline in interactions on the account.
+However, Questy’s passion for the game and the community remained strong.
+Rather than letting the account become inactive like many other Club Penguin-related accounts, he started to push out new Penguin content to keep it engaging.

-Since I joined Twitter, I’ve always been a fan of a blog called Club Penguin Memories, run by Trainman1405, which is still online for everyone to enjoy.
-He’s a respected and trusted blogger in the Twitter community, known for posting updates quickly and being resourceful.
-My interest in Club Penguin history was sparked by him, but the second major influence in my journey has been my close friend Carphon, a dedicated Club Penguin historian.
-He began documenting the game’s history and sharing his findings on Twitter.
-Without these two penguins, I might not have maintained my passion for Club Penguin or stayed involved in the community.
-Please check out their Twitter accounts to support their contributions to Club Penguin!
+Since joining Twitter, He always been a fan of a blog called Club Penguin Memories, run by Trainman1405, which is still online for everyone to enjoy.
+Train was a respected and trusted blogger in the Twitter community, known for posting updates quickly and being resourceful.
+Questy’s interest in Club Penguin history was sparked by him, but the second major influence in this new founded interest was my close friend Carphon, a dedicated Club Penguin historian.
+Carphon began documenting the game’s history and sharing his findings on Twitter.
+Without these two penguins, Questy might not have maintained his passion for Club Penguin or stayed involved in the community.
+Please check out their links above to support their contributions to Club Penguin!

-Thanks to these two penguins, I finally settled on the name That Penguin Game in 2019, and it has remained ever since.
-I continue to share daily posts featuring “… years ago today” and keep updating my private collection of game update dates to share on the account.
-The list is constantly growing, and I hope to share even more of it here on the website and on other platforms in the future.
+Thanks to these two penguins, Questy finally settled on the name That Penguin Game in 2019, and it has remained ever since.
+Continuing to share daily posts featuring ‘# years ago today’ and keep updating his private collection of game update dates to share on the account.
+The list is constantly growing, and plans to share even more of it here on the website and on other platforms in the future.

-Other Penguins that I would like to thank as well: Polo Field, Jimbobson, Ryboflavin.
+Other Penguins that he would like to thank as well: Polo Field, Jimbobson, Ryboflavin.

 • December 2013 – Twitter Account Created